Skip to main content

 Platforms: Windows, macOS, Linux, iOS, Android.

 Obsidian stores notes as Markdown files on your local disk.
-Bi-directional links create a graph; the graph view renders your knowledge as a network.
+Bi-directional links create a graph.
+The graph view renders your knowledge as a network.
 The plugin ecosystem (1,500+ plugins) covers AI, kanban, daily notes, spaced repetition, and more.

 Strengths: local-first, plain-file portability, backlinks, plugin power, end-to-end encrypted Sync.